GreenfieldVentures/Dwarf/README.md

 [DwarfProjectionProperty("select some_column from another_table at where at.personId = person.id")]
 public bool IsSomethingValid { get; set; }
 ```
+A ProjectionProperty is fetched as a column-query.
+Therefore keep in mind as this data is not dynamic that it might become stale if conditions change.

 ####OneToMany & ManyToMany collections
 Dwarf keeps track of all collection's added/removed/updated objects and will take care of the necessary database operations.